Shriyasarode/Shriyasarode/readme.md

 # About ME

-# Hi 👋, I'm Shriya Sarod
+# Hi 👋, I'm Shriya Sarode

 🎓 A passionate fresher with interest in **Web Development and Java**
 💻 I love building simple, clean, and user-friendly projects